jadgt/ffld2gmx/README.md

 - The automatic force field generated is a OPLS-AA force field.
 For other force fields one need to use other tools to transform those.
 - Transition metals force constants are not reliable and needs to be computed independently.
-- At this moment I am working on improvements, right now the masses of the atoms needs to be manually added.
-Future fixes will be available soon.